 Kerry joined CIF in February of 2014.
 Becoming the Office and Finance Manager for CIF was a second career for Kerry as she rejoined the workforce after her son started school.
 Kerry and her family live in Mattawa and she splits her time between work and chauffeuring her busy son to all his various activities.
 Over her time at CIF Kerry has met many great people from across the country who have a passion for Forestry.

 Prior to joining the CIF-IFC in the fall of 2016, Natasha worked in the forestry and outreach/communications sectors in British Columbia, Southern and Eastern Ontario for various consulting firms and not-for profit organizations.
-In her current role as Projects and Programs Manager, Natasha works closely with the entire team providing leadership on knowledge exchange and transfer programs and projects for the CIF/CIF-SEEK at a National level, maintaining strategic partnerships and leading in the delivery of workshops, demonstrations, and tours that promote knowledge exchange, innovations and applied learning.
+In her current role as Director of Programs and Initiatives, Natasha works closely with the entire team providing leadership on knowledge exchange and transfer programs and projects for the CIF/CIF-SEEK at a National level, maintaining strategic partnerships and leading in the delivery of workshops, demonstrations, and tours that promote knowledge exchange, innovations and applied learning.
 Natasha holds a Master of Forest Conservation from the University of Toronto and is a Registered Professional Forester.

 After graduating from the University of Guelph with a Bachelor of Science in Environmental Sciences, majoring in Natural Resources Management, Jen worked in the environmental sciences/agricultural field for the government as well as an applied research association in northern Alberta.
 Upon moving back to Ontario in 2017, Jen joined the CIF-IFC Team as the Conference and Communications Coordinator, returning as the Projects and Communications Coordinator in 2019.
 Since then, she has transitioned to Communications Manager.
 Jen will lead CIF-IFC communications strategies and provide program and project support.